chadallison/tsbfl25/README.md

 - 57.86 (Isaac, Week 3)
 - 60.76 (Matthew, Week 3)
 - 70.53 (Isaac, Week 1)
-- 88.75 (Josh, Week 2)
+- 85.75 (JP, Week 4)

 ------------------------------------------------------------------------

 ### Past Week One Player Merchants

-- Jonathan Taylor: 54.1% of total points for Isaac
+- Josh Jacobs: 25.2% of total points for Hank
-- Vikings D/ST: 25.9% of total points for Hank
+- Ashton Jeanty: 24.8% of total points for Isaac
-- David Montgomery: 22.8% of total points for JP
+- Josh Allen: 23.6% of total points for Adam
-- Davante Adams: 22.6% of total points for Isaac
+- Bijan Robinson: 22.3% of total points for Matthew
-- Caleb Williams: 22.4% of total points for David
+- Emeka Egbuka: 21.1% of total points for JP

 ------------------------------------------------------------------------

 ### Full Season One Player Merchants

-- Jonathan Taylor: 27.87% of total points for Isaac
+- Jonathan Taylor: 21.54% of total points for Isaac
-- Lamar Jackson: 21.03% of total points for JP
+- Josh Allen: 21.31% of total points for Adam
-- Josh Allen: 20.62% of total points for Adam
+- Lamar Jackson: 19.05% of total points for JP
-- Amon-Ra St. Brown: 20.23% of total points for Josh
+- Jalen Hurts: 18.76% of total points for Adam
-- Caleb Williams: 20.16% of total points for David
+- Puka Nacua: 18.71% of total points for Andrew

 ------------------------------------------------------------------------